vladistan/blog_v-lad_org/src/pages/codebreaker2018_task4/index.md

 I developed a [Jupyter notebook](http://bit.ly/2CkZKF6) that lets you poke around different pieces of the blockchain.
 You can download the notebook from above link and run it on your own computer.
 Or you can use [this version](http://bit.ly/2D12FnY) to run it on Google Collaboratory platform without downloading or installing anything.

-Ok, let's start solving the problem.
+Let's start solving the problem.

-Open the exploratory notebook, find in the *Settings* section find the cell that looks like this.
+Open the exploratory notebook, and find in the *Settings* section find the cell that looks like this.

   ![screen](./bchain_url.png)

-Replace the value of URL with the one given to you in  file called `blockchain_information.txt`.
+Replace the value of URL with the one given to you in the file called `blockchain_information.txt`.

 Then execute next cell to verify that everything is configured properly and you can connect to the blockchain.

    ![screen](./verify_connection.png)

-keep executing the cells, until you get to the section called *Constants*
+Keep executing the cells, until you get to the section called *Constants*

   ![screen](./constants.png)